Charles Dickens: Legacy

+Dickens is credited as one of the 528 original Founding Members of the London Library, alongside Thomas Carlyle, John Forster, and others.
+He was also a committee member of the Library in its early years, from 1846-1847.

 Museums and festivals celebrating Dickens's life and works exist in many places with which Dickens was associated.
 These include the Charles Dickens Museum in London, the historic home where he wrote Oliver Twist, The Pickwick Papers and Nicholas Nickleby; and the Charles Dickens' Birthplace Museum in Portsmouth, the house in which he was born.
 The original manuscripts of many of his novels, as well as printers' proofs, first editions and illustrations from the collection of Dickens's friend John Forster are held at the Victoria and Albert Museum.
 Dickens's will stipulated that no memorial be erected in his honour—"I conjure to my friends on no account to make me the subject of any monument, memorial or testimonial whatsoever.
 I rest my claims to the remembrance of my country upon my published works".
 Nonetheless, a life-size bronze statue of Dickens entitled Dickens and Little Nell, cast in 1890 by Francis Edwin Elwell, stands in Clark Park in the Spruce Hill neighbourhood of Philadelphia, United States.
 Another life-size statue of Dickens is located at Centennial Park in Sydney, Australia.
 In 1960 a bas-relief sculpture of Dickens, notably featuring characters from his books, was commissioned from the sculptor Estcourt J Clack to adorn the office building built on the site of his former home at 1 Devonshire Terrace, London.
 In 2014, a life-size statue was unveiled near his birthplace in Portsmouth on the 202nd anniversary of his birth; this was supported by his great-great-grandsons, Ian and Gerald Dickens.

 A Christmas Carol significantly influenced the modern celebration of Christmas in many countries.

 A Christmas Carol is most probably his best-known story, with frequent new adaptations.
 It is also the most-filmed of Dickens's stories, with many versions dating from the early years of cinema.
 According to the historian Ronald Hutton the current state of the observance of Christmas is largely the result of a mid-Victorian revival of the holiday spearheaded by A Christmas Carol.
 Dickens catalysed the emerging Christmas as a family-centred festival of generosity, in contrast to the dwindling community-based and church-centred observations, as new middle-class expectations arose.
 Its archetypal figures (Scrooge, Tiny Tim, the Christmas ghosts) entered into Western cultural consciousness.
 "Merry Christmas", a prominent phrase from the tale, was popularised following the appearance of the story.
 The term Scrooge became a synonym for miser, and his exclamation "Bah!
 Humbug!'", a dismissal of the festive spirit, likewise gained currency as an idiom.
 The Victorian-era novelist William Makepeace Thackeray called the book "a national benefit, and to every man and woman who reads it a personal kindness".